Joni Ernst: 2014

 In a May 2014 Des Moines Register interview, Ernst said she was "extremely offended" by comments Jacobs made characterizing her as AWOL due to missing over 100 votes in the legislative session.
 Previously, in The Gazette, Ernst cited her National Guard duty to rebuff criticism about her missing votes, but The Gazette found that only 12 of the 117 missed votes came on days when she was on duty.
 The other 105 missed votes represented 57% of the Iowa Senate votes that session.
 Ernst's spokesman said she had a better than 90% voting record during her Senate career and that she had never claimed Guard service was the only reason she had missed votes.

 In July, Ernst delivered the Republican Party's weekly address, criticizing a health care scandal at the Department of Veterans Affairs and calling for a balanced budget and reform of Social Security and Medicare.
 Later that month, she suspended her campaign while participating in two weeks of National Guard duty.

 In endorsing her for the Republican primary nomination, the Des Moines Register wrote: "Ernst is a smart, well-prepared candidate who can wrestle with the details of public policy from a conservative perspective without seeming inflexible."
 On October 23, Ernst canceled a scheduled meeting with the Des Moines Registers editorial board, citing the paper's negative editorials about her.
 The editorial board ultimately endorsed Braley, citing Ernst's calls to abolish the EPA, the Department of Education, and the federal minimum wage, as well as her support for partially privatizing Social Security and overturning the Affordable Care Act.

 In the 2014 election, Ernst received $17,552,085 in "dark money", which constituted 74% of non-party outside spending in her support; she had a $14 million outside spending advantage over her opponent.
 In an October 2014 debate, Ernst said she “believe[s] in political free speech” and did not see a need to change campaign finance laws.

 Ernst won the election by 94,205 votes.
 She is the first woman elected to represent Iowa in either house of Congress.
+She is also the first female combat veteran to serve in the Senate.